reidrac/cpr-tools/README.md

 - If less than 32 files are provided, zero length chunks wll be added to complete the CPR
 - Won't process more than 32 banks

-The tools require Python 3.
+The tools require Python 3, with no other dependency.
+Run them with `-h` for CLI help.